geeky-bit/Games/README.md

 # Games
-Some games I have written with basic graphics.
+Some games I have written with very basic graphics.
 **_I am currently working on playing games using deep learning - Atari games using Deep Reinforcement learning, Pokemon(yes!), Chess and Pong.
 Will upload them soon._**

 ## Using Monte Carlo method to play Tic-Tac-Toe game (written in c)